Vyralmarketing/mustafa-faiz/_posts/2020-06-10-q-how-can-you-buysell-a-home-with-owner-financing.md

 If you’re a homeowner who is thinking about selling the property on owner financing terms instead of renting it out or selling it to a conventional buyer, the advantages are clear.
 You'll be able to generate a pure income, for example.
 When you sell through owner financing, you won’t incur any additional expenses.&nbsp;

 Another benefit is maintenance. **It’s something you will have to worry about if you rent a home out, but won’t be an issue if you just sell outright.** Finally, it’s an ideal investment vehicle.
-You can live in the home, allow it to grow in value, and sell it down the road to make a profit.

 As far as the disadvantages are concerned, selling the property will mean you have no right to future appreciation.
 It also comes with additional tax implications and fewer write off opportunities.